Ariel To Unveil 1,180-Horsepower EV That Weighs As Much As Ford Mustang

 That’s why Ariel is trying to get ahead of the curve.

-Ariel, maker of the is set to reveal its new electric supercar by the end of August, and it surprisingly will be even more extreme than its current Atom or Nomad, according to Autocar.
+Ariel, maker of the P40 is set to reveal its new electric supercar by the end of August, and it surprisingly will be even more extreme than its current Atom or Nomad, according to Autocar.
 The all-wheel-drive EV, codenamed P40, is expected to go into production by 2020.

 Propelled by four 295-horsepower electric motors, which produce a combined 1,180 horsepower and 1,328 foot-pounds of torque, the new model reportedly will hit 60 mph in just 2.4 seconds.
 What’s more, it will reach 100 mph in just 3.8 seconds and weight just 1,600 kilograms (3,527 pounds) — roughly the same as the current-generation Ford Mustang.